Sync - Redesigning on-the-go project management dashboard experience for Colliers

 The goal.

-A high-performing, market-ready tool that bridges functionality with flexibility for specialized project workflows.
+A modern, market-ready SaaS tool that bridges functionality with flexibility for specialized A/E/C project workflows.

 Stakeholders.